elastic/rally/README.rst

 * `from-sources-complete`: This is the default pipeline that is run when nothing is specified.
 It checks out the Elasticsearch sources from git, builds a ZIP file and runs the benchmark.
 * `from-sources-skip-build`: This pipeline assumes that a ZIP file has already been built.
 It just takes it and runs the benchmark.

-Over time we will add more pipelines to Rally, for example to download an official Elasticsearch distribution instead of building it from sources.
+* `from-distribution`: This pipeline downloads an official Elasticsearch ZIP distribution (starting with 5.0) and benchmarks it.

 Rally lists the available pipelines with `esrally list pipelines`.

 How to Contribute
 -----------------